crowdsecurity/crowdsec-docs/crowdsec-docs/docs/appsec/create_rules.md

 nuclei_template: my-vuln.yaml
 ```

-_note:_ as our custom AppSec rule is not yet part of the hub, we specify their path relative to the root of the hub directory.
+_note:_ Since our custom AppSec rule has not been added to the hub yet, we need to define its path relative to the root of the hub directory.

 The `hubtest create` command created a boilerplate nuclei template that we can edit to add our HTTP request: